cirosantilli/latex-cheat/readme.md

 latex cheats and information

+# dependencies

 this contains submodules, so after clone you need:

     git submodule init
     git submodule update

-to get the submodules
+to get the submodules.

+this also depends on the following sty files:

 # how to install latex on ubuntu

+texlive-full is a latex distribution: it packages lots of .sty files and utilities.

-texlive-full has enormous size (1Gb+) and lots of packages
+it has enormous size (1Gb+) and lots of packages.

 this is the best works out of the box bet while ubuntu latex has no package manager (windows has one...)